Understanding Power of Attorney for Property Sales

 You need to ensure that the power of attorney (POA) is real and that you can sell real estate.
 You could get in trouble with the law if it isn’t.
 You need to make sure the POA is signed correctly in Maryland.
 This usually means getting it notarized and having two witnesses sign it.

-It is also important to be honest with your parents about every step of the way and, if possible, ensure that their wishes are always followed.
+It is also important to be honest with your parents about every step of the way and, if possible, ensure their wishes are always followed.

 Step-by-Step Guide to Closing a Real Estate Deal Using a POA

-If you use a Power of Attorney (POA) to sell your parents’ house in Baltimore, MD, you should make sure you follow a structured process to close the deal.
+If you use a Power of Attorney (POA) to sell your parents’ house in Baltimore, MD, you should follow a structured process to close the deal.
 First, make sure that the power of attorney (POA) is valid and makes it clear that you can sell the house for your parents.

 Set up inspections and appraisals as needed, and make sure that all disclosures are made in a way that follows state law.
 Last, talk to the title company about plans for the settlement.
 As well as any other ID they may need, give them the original or a certified copy of the power of attorney document.
 This way, they can ensure you have permission to be there during the closing.